nandorojo/solito/docs/docs/app-directory/overview.md

 ### `solito/navigation`

 Following the Next.js approach, there is now a new import, `solito/navigation`, for the App Directory hooks.
-You will use this instead of other imports you may be used to, such as `solito/router` for `useRouter`, and `solito` for `createParam`.
+You will use this instead of other imports you may be used to, such as `solito/router` for `useRouter`.

 [See the docs for all hooks.](/app-directory/hooks)